Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 The games below solve at least one of three pain points.
 Some are faster.
 Some are friendlier to free players.
 Others ship fresher mechanics that Hearthstone never adopted.

-#How We Ranked These Games
+#How These Games Were Scored

 #Which Card Games Feel Most Like Hearthstone?